mandibuswell/rhpam-rhdm-workshop-v1m2-guides/form-modelling.md

 What remains is modeling the forms for the **Prepare Offer** and **Manual Approval** tasks, this is very similar to what you did for the **Request Offer** task.
 So instead of modeling them from scratch you can download those forms and import them directly into your project

-- Download the follwing four files
+- Download the following four files
     - [OrderForm-PrepareOffer](https://drive.google.com/file/d/1fWDsDTSobHVtRiZsW5cVCnGRhqA3xmuF/view?usp=sharing)
     - [OrderForm-ManualApproval](https://drive.google.com/file/d/1Xh1dnih2mZ00DRWsQxlAtxSHLQreqR_5/view?usp=sharing)
     - [PrepareOffer-taskform](https://drive.google.com/file/d/1OFjHxFm39VptzUWqR-bWR-9IxyDGkO44/view?usp=sharing)